nelson-wpwang/accessors/runtimes/README.md

 ```

 In practice, the only impact on the accessor writer is that the accessor must
-remember to write `yeild*` before any function call that may block.
-If yeild
+remember to write `yield*` before any function call that may block.
+If yield
 is omitted, the call will return immediately without actually doing anything.

 > For those familiar with C#'s `async` (maps to `function*`) and `await` (maps